still-standing/running-adventures/_drafts/2019-01-02-nice-half-matrathon-post.markdown

 The good news was that I was fully recovered from the flu, and it will be not too difficult to start the race at a slower pace!
 1. and 2. solved!

-The last item to work on was the playlist and it appeared to be a little bit more complicated...
+The last item to work on was the playlist and it appeared to be a little bit more complicated than expected...

 ## The playlist

 ## The last run before the race
+Since the race was on Sunday, I decided to only go for a little run, on Wednesday.
-I decided to go for an easy run.
+To achieve my race goal time, I should hold a pace a little bit below 5min/km (8min/mile), so I chose to go for an easy 6min/km pace.
+And it was just fine.
-I got insured.
+It was just fine until I started to fell a little bit of pain in my right thigh...
+A little bit pain, but then, a lot of pain...
+Damn!
+<br> I finished the run walking, and even that was not pleasant...
+<br> You may ask, so what now?
+Well, good question.
+The plan is easy:
+ to rest and to be fully recovered tomorrow!

 ## The party
+The day after, the pain was still there and I naturally decided to extent my race goal time by quite a lot, from 1h45 to 2h.
+Yeah, it was that bad, I was walking like a duck...
+And ducks are not know for there running capabilities.

+The good news was it was the day after Wednesday, namely Thirsty Thursday!

 #### The unique glass of red wine

+The plan was simple, to go to a pub with some friends from work, have fun, drink a glass of wine, and go home, early.

-##### The unique bottle of wine
+#### The unique bottle of wine
+But soon after asking for a glass of wine, the bartender convince us that, it is better to order directly a bottle
+It was happy hour, and well, maybe two glasses is still okay...

+The **Wire Master** and I ordered a bottle of wine

-##### The three bottles of wine and the shots
+#### The other bottle of wine and the shots

 I decided to

 ### The recovery day
-Still insured with a teeny-tiny hangovered
+Still insured with a teeny-tiny hangover

 ## The trip to Nice